orsenthil/fortune-browser-extension/README.md

 # fortune

+_"And this is aviation; I give it to the world."_  - _Louis Mouillard, French Inventor/Aeronaut (1834-1897)_

-_We were on the point of abandoning our work when the book of Mouillard fell into our hands, and we continued with the results you know._ - _Wilbur Wright, American Inventor/Aviator (1867-1921)_
+_"We were on the point of abandoning our work when the book of Mouillard fell into our hands, and we continued with the results you know."_ - _Wilbur Wright, American Inventor/Aviator (1867-1921)_

-_And this is aviation; I give it to the world._  - _Louis Mouillard, French Inventor/Aeronaut (1834-1897)_

-_I have see far because, I was standing on the shoulders of the giants._  - _Isaac Newton (1643-1727)_

 ----